Early Childhood Education

 The Vision and Mission changed slightly over the past seven years in that we recognize as a program the need to be aware of our student’s social emotional needs and individualizing to meet those needs.
 In addition as a program, we have recognized the importance of developing our students to be ready to work in diverse settings and to have the tools necessary to meet those challenges.

 The conceptual framework was originally developed through an extensive and collaborative process, which has continued for this accreditation process.
-The Norwalk Community College Early Childhood Advisory Board, the full time and adjunct faculty, the staff of the Child development Laboratory School, and the broader early childhood community through the Norwalk Early Childhood Council were all instrumental in contributing to the evaluation of our conceptual framework.
-Our core values and conceptual framework remains the same and is visible throughout our program on all the course syllabi, in our ECE Classroom and on the Website as well visible on the exterior bulletin board.
+The CT State Norwalk Early Childhood Advisory Board, the full time and adjunct faculty, the staff of the Child development Laboratory School, and the broader early childhood community through the Norwalk Early Childhood Council were all instrumental in contributing to the evaluation of our conceptual framework.
+Our core values and conceptual framework remains the same and is visible throughout our program on all the course syllabi, in our ECE Classroom and on the website as well visible on the exterior bulletin board.
 Our faculty all speak about it in class and connect it to the work that our students do.

 Quality Instruction: evidenced by meeting NAEYC Higher Education standards.

 Relationship Based Practices: evidenced by responsiveness to student needs, including access, diversity and intense advising.

 Integrity: as evidenced by the high standard of professionalism expected of our students and faculty.